Description of the problem or opportunity at PMI

-Given the strategical importance & “time to market”, it’s without a doubt off high importance.
-Therefore, PMI is highly focussed making this project a success enabling the further worldwide roll out of the iQOS heat stick.
+Given the strategical importance & “time to market”, it’s without a doubt of high importance.
+Therefore, PMI is highly focussed making this project a success enabling the further worldwide rollout of the iQOS heat stick.

 As such a project kicked off regarding Retail Ready Packaging (RRP) which involved all iQOS parts; holder, charge, heat sticks and other needed accessories.